 According to the history channel, Halloween originated with, “the ancient Celtic festival of Samhain.
 People would light bonfires and wear costumes to ward off ghosts.
 In the eighth century, Pope Gregory III designated November 1 as a time to honor all saints; soon, All Saints Day incorporated some of the traditions of Samhain.
 The evening before was known as All Hallows Eve, and later Halloween.
 Over time, Halloween evolved into a day of activities like trick-or-treating, carving jack-o-lanterns, festive gatherings, donning costumes and eating sweet treats.”

 Sounds pretty mild right?
-I would encourage you to watch this 45 minute documentary produced by the History Channel that dives into the origins of Halloween.
-What you will uncover, just might surprise you.
+I would encourage you to watch this 45 minute documentary produced by the History Channel that dives into Halloween origins.
+What you will uncover about Halloween dark history, just might surprise you.

 Why I Don’t Celebrate Halloween